-I Thought I Had It Down: My Nervous System Breakdown and the Importance of Awareness (Part 1)
+I Thought I Had It Down: How I Discovered The Power of Nervous System Mangement (Part 1)

 I thought I had it all figured out.
 I was meditating daily, practicing mindfulness, and reading spiritual teachers like Eckhart Tolle and Deepak Chopra.
 I believed in the mind-body connection and had adopted a spiritual perspective of love and oneness — a far cry from the religion I was raised with.
 And I was a Nurse.
 How could I possibly have been heading for a nervous system breakdown?